darwinia-network/crab-docs/docs/builders/interact/truffle.md

 };
 ```

-## Deploying a Contract to Pangolin Using Truffle
+## Deploying a Contract to Darwinia Using Truffle

 Before we can deploy our contracts, we must compile them.
 (We say "contracts" because normal Truffle deployments include the `Migrations.sol` contract.)
 You can do this with the following command: